crtrianac/dsti-bigdata-2023-spring/06.spark-introduction-and-rdds/lab_resources/hadoop/README.md

 1. Navigate to http://zep-1.au.adaltas.cloud:9995 with your browser
 2. Login using your Adaltas cloud credentials
    ![Zeppelin login](images/zeppelin-login.png)
 3. In the folder `ece-2022-spring/spark/ref`:
    1. Navigate to the `lab1` notebook
    2. Create a copy of the notebook (by using the **Clone this note** button) and name it like follow: `ece-2022-spring/spark/cluster-username/lab1` (e.g. `ece-2022-spring/spark/gauthier/lab1`).
 This should create your folder in `ece-2022-spring/spark`.
    3. In your notebook `lab1` → **🔒 Note permissions**: add the user `gauthier` to the “Runners” (and any other user you want)
    4. Initialize your interpreter by running the first cell

 ### During the session

 Go through the notebook and fill the blanks.
 By the end of the session we should have:

+ hdfs dfs -ls /education/dsti_spoc/resources/lab2/moby-dick.txt

 - The number of words by chapter
 - The number of occurrence of each word in each chapter